FluffyBubu/cypress-sandbox/README.md

 #### CHALLENGE:
 - A simple test like this may still seem fairly readable and easy to maintain, but when your tests become larger then this isn't a very efficient way to write tests.
-- Hardcoding values like username, password etc. usually aren't wise as this is firstly not very secure, and isn't maintainable in bigger problems.
+- Hardcoding values like username, password etc. usually aren't wise as this is firstly not very secure, and isn't maintainable in larger or more complex projects.

 #### Helpful resource:
 - [Cypress.io - custom commands](https://docs.cypress.io/api/cypress-api/custom-commands)